 - Use cubed deli ham instead of crumbled bacon.

 - Use your favorite salad dressing.
-Good options include ranch dressing and blue cheese dressing.
-A mustard dressing is also good in this recipe.
+Good options include a classic vinaigrette, ranch dressing, and blue cheese dressing.

 Instructions

-- You start by whisking together the dressing ingredients until they emulsify into a smooth, velvety salad dressing.
+You start by whisking the dressing ingredients until they emulsify into a smooth, velvety salad dressing.

-- The last step is to drizzle the dressing on top of the salad and serve.
+The last step is drizzling the dressing on the salad and serving it.

 Expert Tip